 - You retweet or share the promotional posts from these social networks (links below) with your own friends and followers.
 (Note: Make sure that your share is public, otherwise I won’t be able to see it and give you credit!)

 - Your name gets entered up to three times (once per social network) in a drawing.

-- After a month or so, I’ll pick a winner at random and announce it here.
+- After a month or so, I’ll pick a winner at random and announce it.

 Here’s a link to the best posts to promote for each social network:

-If there are any questions, please go read the #FreeNASGiveaway rules page, I explain it in a bit more detail there.
+If there are any questions, please go read the #FreeNASGiveaway rules page, I explain it in additional detail there.
 Please keep in mind, it’s more about the “spirit” of these rules, rather than the letter of the law.
 If you go to the trouble of helping promote my blog, I’ll do whatever I can to make sure you get an entry into the giveaway.
-The best way to make sure you get your entry is to follow the steps above.
+But the best way to make sure you get your entry is to follow the steps above.